taichunmin/pn532.js/README.md

 ## Browser & OS compatibility

+### SerialPort (Node.js)

+[Node SerialPort](https://serialport.io/docs/) is a JavaScript library for connecting to serial ports that works in NodeJS and Electron.

 ### Web Bluetooth API

 A subset of the Web Bluetooth API is available in ChromeOS, Chrome for Android 6.0, Mac (Chrome 56) and Windows 10 (Chrome 70).
 See MDN's [Browser compatibility](https://developer.mozilla.org/docs/Web/API/Web_Bluetooth_API#Browser_compatibility) table for more information.